 Definition of Scrum Master: “A Scrum Master is a designated role that demands the person to look after all the scrum processes taking place in the Scrum framework.”

 Often ambiguously used between Product Owners, Project Owners, Product Managers, and Project managers, The Scrum Master is a completely different role.
-Scrum Master’s responsibilities also differ from these roles.
+Scrum Master responsibilities also differ from these roles.
 As per the name, it is someone who masters the specific framework of Scrum.
-As we know, Scrum is not a method or tool but is a framework that brings solutions to complex business challenges and ensures high business value.
+As we know, Scrum is not a method or tool but a framework that brings solutions to complex business challenges and ensures high business value.
 Basically, as defined in the below Quora answer, Scrum Master is someone who collects analytics, offers feedback, and helps the development team manage things while working with agile methodology.
 Take a look at the explanation given by quora user.

 With a knack for scrum principles and Scrum theory, the Scrum Master must follow the rule book to deliver higher business value.
 It operates on agile methodology and adaptive software development methods to streamline the process and accelerate productivity and quality.
 Scrum Master serves and coaches multiple teams to collaborate and guides them to follow Scrum principles to increase productivity.

 Let’s understand the concept of ScrumMaster in a funnier way.

 The certified Scrum Master has the responsibility to assist people in understanding and achieving Scrum theory, rules, values, and scrum practices.
 The Scrum Master is also popularly called servant-leader as it helps the Scrum Teammates to collaborate and interact easily.